 Tell employees one good thing about their work, then explain what they can improve on, and end with a positive comment about a key strength they demonstrate:

-“Mark, your report on manatee habitats was well-paced, and quite informative.
+“Mark, your report on manatee habitats was well-paced and quite informative.
 I was genuinely riveted, but the subject of the meeting was Q2 sales.
 Let’s turn that amazing attention to detail loose on the subject of sales next time.”

 2. Use positive comments to inspire change.

 Though negative comments are often used in an attempt to correct undesirable behavior, they usually backfire.
 Employees who hear they’ve performed poorly retreat and clam up.
 This impedes further action, leaving employees fearful of more criticism and unsure of what step to take next.
-Instead of improving as a result of this interaction, output is compromised.
+Instead of improving as a result of this interaction, their output is compromised.